Notes On Supermanifolds and Integration: Integration On Supermanifolds

 The basic idea of the Berezin integral is presumably familiar.
 On $\R^{p|*q}$, with bosonic and fermionic coordinates $t^1\dots|\dots\theta^q$, a general function $g$ can be expanded as a polynomial in the $\theta$'s:

 We have written explicitly the first and last terms in the expansion.
-If $g$ is compactly supported, or at least if $g_q$ vanishes fast enough at infinity, the integral of this function is defined as
+If $g$ is compactly supported, or at least if $g_q$ vanishes fast enough at infinity, then the integral of $g$ over $\R^{p|*q}$ is defined as

 The $\theta$'s are treated in a purely algebraic fashion, so the question of whether they admit a real structure is immaterial.